atk4/data/README.md

 -   Make your application really database-agnostic.
 SQL?
 NoSQL?
 RestAPI?
 Cache?
 Load and store your data with any of these, without refactoring your code.
 -   Execute more on the server.
 Agile Data converts query logic into server-specific language (e.g. SQL) then delivers you the exact data rows / columns which you need from a single statement, no matter how complex.
 -   Data architecture transparency.
 As your database structure change, your application code does not need to be refactored.
 Replace fields with expressions, denormalize/normalize data, join and merge tables.
 Only update your application in a single place.
--   Extensions. "[Audit](https://github.com/atk4/audit)" - transparently record all edits, updates and deletes with "Undo" support. "[Reports](https://github.com/atk4/report)" - add conditions, group results, union results then group them again, join add limit for a great report design.
+-   Extensions. "[Audit](https://github.com/atk4/audit)" - transparently record all edits, updates and deletes with "Undo" support.
 -   [Out of the box UI](https://github.com/atk4/ui).
 Who wants to build Admin systems today?
 Tens of professional components: [Crud](http://ui.agiletoolkit.org/demos/crud.php), [Grid](http://ui.agiletoolkit.org/demos/grid.php), [Form](http://ui.agiletoolkit.org/demos/form3.php) as well as add-ons like [Charts](https://github.com/atk4/chart)  can be added to your PHP app with 3-lines of code.
 -   RestAPI server for Agile Data is currently under development.
 -   Agile Data and all extensions mentioned above are licensed under MIT and are free to use.